HarshNagpal07/Zentry/README.md

-There is many AI software will make this
+There is many AI software will make this...